blackmonkey/django-restless-4/docs/index.rst

 -------------------

 Model serialization can be as simple or as complex as needed.
-In the simplest case, you just pass the object to :py:func:`restless.models.serialize`, and get back a dictionary with all the model fields (except related models) serialized::
+In the simplest case, you just pass the object to :py:func:`restless.json.serialize`, and get back a dictionary with all the model fields (except related models) serialized::

     from django.contrib.auth import get_user_model
-    from restless.models import serialize
+    from restless.json import serialize

     User = get_user_model()